kreier/saiht-blog/html/2025/10/18/README.md

 From a certain perspective I was successful with my teaching.
 In IB Physics at the AISVN we never had an SL student receive 6 points, and only one time in the past a student had received 6 points on HL higher level.
 No one ever got 7 points.
 I wanted to change that.

-My first 2-year course started in 2018, and the results of 2020 were remarkable All 15 students passed, both SL and HL.
+My first 2-year course started in 2018, and the results of 2020 were remarkable.
+All 15 students passed, both SL and HL.
 And some students received 6 and 7 points as their IB score, both HL and SL.
 Usually the best subject at AISVN is _IB Vietnamese Literature_ with an average slightly above 6 points, and for obvious reasons.
 But in 2020 the best subject was **IB Physics HL** with an average of **6.5 IB points**!
 Two students scored 6 points, two students scored 7 points.
 I am very proud of my students!

 The work at SSIS was also both challenging and rewarding.
 In 2022-2023 I supervised 2 ASAs (after school activities): The **SSIS Robotics club** with VEX V5 and the game developer club **Unity Impact**.
 At the end of the year we also absorbed the remaining students of the **Girls Code** club into our Unity Impact club.